microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 **Using other JSX framworks**

 JSX element names and properties are validated against the `JSX` namespace.
-Please see [[JSX]] wiki page for definiting the `JSX` namespace for your framework.
+Please see the [[JSX]] wiki page for definiting the `JSX` namespace for your framework.

 **Output generation**